Holonium01/projectM/README.md

 # okra-node
-> This is a an API client in node.js that allows you impkement sign up flow and profile change on [Muly](https://bit.ly/muly-normal-apk)
+> This is a an API client in node.js that allows you implement sign up flow and profile change on [Muly](https://bit.ly/muly-normal-apk)

 ## USAGE

 ### 1. Install the module

-Be sure to have node and MongoDB installed on your computer.
+Be sure to have node on your computer.
 Download the project file, navigate to the root directory and use node package manager npm to intall the projects dependencies.

 ```npm install```